Business Rates Payment Problems

 If you have any worries about Coronavirus and how it might impact your business then visit our Coronavirus: advice for businesses page.

-Get in touch at the earliest possible stage if you are having financial difficulties so that we can work with you and put an arrangement in place if it is appropriate to do so.
+Please let us know as soon as possible if you are having financial difficulties.
+This will allow us to work with you and put arrangement in place, if necessary.
 You must pay your business rates bill on or before the due date shown on your bill.
-If you do not do so, we will take recovery action against you which may incur you costs.
+If you do not, then we will take recovery action against you.
+Recovery action can lead to you owing more money.

 If you have difficulty paying your bill, please contact a business rates officer on 01227 862316 or email email@example.com